Purging brings clarity.

 We need to establish the habit of personal garbage collection.

-Garbage Collection (GC) involves walking a heap of stuff and discarding every object that no longer has “liveness” – that is, they are no longer reachable through the active set of objects.
+In software frameworks, Garbage Collection (GC) involves walking a heap of stuff and discarding every object that no longer has “liveness” – that is, they are no longer reachable through the active set of objects.
 Modern frameworks have determined that memory is precious enough that it is worth the time to “stop-the-world” and execute an efficient GC algorithm.

 As a software architect, the most precious resource is focus, so for us it is worth it to make frequent “stop-the-world” personal GC Sessions.

 Most of us have a bookcase, or maybe two in our office.
 Glance over – what percent of those books have any value right now.

 Yeah, that CORBA security book needs to get tossed and the Pro Silverlight 2 in C# 2008 can go.
 What about those free books you got at the conference 3 years ago – yeah, they are worth what you paid for them – time to go.

 It’s time to go through your books, your magazines, the crap stacked on the floor.
 Most of that has to go.